f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 Task 5: Save Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before we continue, we are going to save the entire configuration.
 Navigate to the purple button on the bottom right hand side of the page, named **Save and Exit**.
-You DO NOT want to click on close configuration - THIS WILL NOT SAVE YOUR CONFIGURATION.
+You DO NOT want to click on Cancel and Exit configuration - THIS WILL NOT SAVE YOUR CONFIGURATION.

 |lab1_save_config|

 You will see that your application has been added to the table.
 To edit the configuration click on the '. . .'.
-One of the actions will be to modify the configuration.
+One of the actions will be to **Manage Configuration**.

 |lab1-026|

-Here you will be able to review your final configuration.
+Here you will be able to review your configuration.
 Next, click Edit configuration on the top right hand corner.

 |lab1_edit|